-Take olsalazine at regular intervals together with meals, without exceeding more than 1 g at any one time.
+Take olsalazine at regular intervals together with meals.
+Do not take more than 1 g at any one time.
 This medication should be taken in evenly divided doses.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.